sigasi/sigasi_insights/content/tech/generating-sigasi-project-vivado-project.md

 # How to generate a Sigasi project from a Vivado project?

-## 1. Extract a list of source files from your Vivado project with TCL:
+## 1. Extract a list of source files from your Vivado project with TCL

 The following command assumes you're in a Command Window / Terminal and `vivado` is in your path.
 You can also run the script in the TCL console of a Vivado GUI session if you *source* the script there.